 nohup rm -rf $EB_APP_DEPLOY_DIR.old >/dev/null 2>&1 &

-After making this change and running a deployment with roughly 10k requests per second I didn’t see a repeat of the issue I was having before, so it seemed to do the trick.
+After making the change and running a deployment to test what happens with roughly 10k requests per second I was unable to see a repeat of the issue I was seeing before, so it seems that this fix did make a difference.

 eb-graph-after